AndersenLab/nema_blast/README.md

     python3 nema_blast.py

 **nema_blast.py** uses by default the "EMBOSS Needle Default Scoring System" which is explained in the next section.
+It also by default considers all reverse complements of the reference sequences.
 If the user adds a "-m" argument at the end, they will be able to modify the scoring system:

     python3 nema_blast.py <query_path> <reference_path> -m
     # or